You Earned a Ticket!

 How did Proposition 13 happen?

 California's voters passed Proposition 13 in 1978, a time of enormous upheaval.
-The economy of the mid-'70s was reeling from a sudden increase in world oil prices driven by the creation of the OPEC oil cartel.
+The economy of the mid-'70s was reeling from a sudden increase in global oil prices driven by the creation of the OPEC oil cartel.
 America's economy had tipped into stagflation, a combination of slow growth and rising prices.

 California home prices had climbed to levels never seen before.
 Homeowners, grappling with big increases in their property taxes driven by these higher prices, were frustrated and worried.
 Some found themselves "house rich" but unable to pay rising property tax bills.

 Meanwhile, the laws governing local school districts were in a state of flux.
 Schools in California at the time were funded by local property taxes, levied as a percentage of each property's assessed market value at rates set by local school boards.
-In the landmark Serrano v Priest ruling, the California Supreme Court decided that this system violated the state constitution because differences in taxable wealth from one school community to another generated gross inequities in funding per student.
+In the landmark Serrano v Priest rulings, the California Supreme Court decided that this system violated the state constitution because differences in taxable wealth from one school community to another generated gross inequities in funding per student.
 As a remedy, the Court imposed a system of local revenue limits based on what local funding levels had been in 1972.

 This change was meant to equalize funding in Robin Hood style.
 Over time, the court's plan was to redistribute local tax receipts that exceeded the limits.
 Understandably, this approach enraged those who stood to lose from it.